haskell-text/text-display/README.md

 ## Description

-The `display` library offers a way for developers to print a textual representation of datatypes that does not have to abide by the rules of the [Show typeclass][Show].
+The `text-display` library offers a way for developers to print a textual representation of datatypes that does not have to abide by the rules of the [Show typeclass][Show].

 ## Examples